uffe/awesome-react-components/readme.md

 # Notification

-*Notify the user with a modeless temporary little popup.
+<em>Notify the user with a modeless temporary little popup.

 I want to notify the user with some information.
 For that I want to use a little popup (e.g. 300px X 70px) for a little period of time that then closes itself.

 Such little popup is also often called toaster or snackbar.

-What is the list of all good react notification libraries?*
+What is the list of all good react notification libraries?</em>

  - [react-notification-system](https://github.com/igorprado/react-notification-system) - A complete and totally customizable component for notifications in React.
  - [react-notification](https://github.com/pburtchaell/react-notification) - Snackbar notifications for React.